MEEZA453/delta/README.md

 # delta
-this is a delta reposetary
+this is a delta reposetary.